 Your water hardness, or the amount of dissolved calcium and magnesium in your water, is dependent on where you live.
 An easy way to tell if your water is hard or soft is to wash your hands.
 If you feel a film of soap residue despite rinsing, you most likely have hard water.

 Hard water impacts more than just the pipes and fixtures in your home.
 Excess amounts of the minerals in your water lead to limescale buildup on appliances and dishes.
 Thankfully, there are water softeners that remove heavy minerals and prevent them from the water flowing into your home.
+When it comes to finding the right one for your home, usability is a priority.
+That's why AFWFilters Fleck Water Softener System was selected as our best overall pick—it has a digital display that's easy to use and understand.

 "The purpose of a water softener is to filter out the materials that make water hard.
 This means water softeners take out chlorine, heavy metals, mercury, and lead.
 Over time, these materials can damage your internal plumbing and external plumbing fixtures," says Nelson Salas, owner of Amigo Rooter and Plumbing and master plumber in Phoenix, Arizona.
 "When you see your shower head coated in white calcified material, that is an example of the damages of hard water.
 A water softener will prevent this buildup in your pipes, that if left alone, would crack your pipes and cause leaks.
 A water softener also helps your dishes stay cleaner when you run them through the dishwasher.
 The water softener prevents your dishes from getting white smudges on your glass left from hard water deposits."